-Wintersweet is hardy to USDA Zones 7-9, although there are cases of it growing in Zone 6 in protected areas.
+Wintersweet is hardy in USDA zones 7 to 9, although there are cases of it growing in zone 6 in protected areas.

 Fertilizer is not needed but can help with flowering.
 A 5-30-5 liquid fertilizer will help produce more blooms on your wintersweet.

 There are two popular cultivars of C. praecox:

 - 'Grandiflorus' offers sweetly-scented blooms and butter-yellow flowers.